toniebox-reverse-engineering/toniebox/wiki/microSD-extension-cable.md

 ![](https://raw.githubusercontent.com/toniebox-reverse-engineering/toniebox/master/pics/sd_extension_cable.jpg)

 ## Tools needed:
-- Philips screwdriver (PH0)
+- Philips (PH0) and flat screwdrivers
 - flat screwdriver
-- soldering station
+- soldering station or cutter
 - double sided foam tape (made for outside use since they are the strongest)
 - cutting pliers
-- extension cable - minimum 25 cm long (i.e. https://www.amazon.de/B0731FWRZC/)
+- extension cable - minimum 25 cm long

 ## Step 1: Preparing the extension cable

 - Remove the plastic casing of the female end of the cable (where the card has to be inserted)
-- Remove one resistor on the slot's PCB
+- Remove one resistor on the slot's PCB (marked in red) using either a soldering station or a cutter (more risky)

 ![](https://github.com/danieldur/toniebox/blob/master/pics/microSD-extension-cable/pic01.jpg)
 ![](https://github.com/danieldur/toniebox/blob/master/pics/microSD-extension-cable/pic02.jpg)